douglasgoodwin/microbialgardens/content/considerations.md

 Microbial Gardens is interactive: the park changes from visit to visit.
 Guests carry resources between pavilions and contribute to ebbs and flows of foods and contaminants.
 Carnivorous microbes may hitch rides on guests and prey on other microbes.
 So guests make visible impacts this microscopic worlds.
 These authentic interactions are unique to Microbial Gardens, and we feel that seeing these effects will increase engagement and generate sympathy for the tiny creatures and environments all around.

 We acknowledge previous work by Neri Oxman and the Meditated Matter group at MIT that explores the relationship between biology and engineering.
-The combination of biology and engineering reveals the perplexing charm of microbes, and we hope that our guests will leave with a new appreciation for the symbiosis between microbes and humans.
+The combination of biology and engineering reveals the perplexing charm of microbes, and we hope that our guests will leave with a new appreciation for the symbiosis between microbes and humans..